-Satisfactory Academic Progress (SAP) is the term used to determine if a student is making acceptable progress toward a certificate or degree.
-A review of a student's progress is conducted four times a year after each academic term.
+Satisfactory Academic Progress (SAP) is the term used to determine if a student is making acceptable progress toward a degree.
+A review of a student's progress is conducted four times a year after each academic term for the full time program and three times a year after each two-terms for the online program.
 A student's failure to meet SAP standards may result in academic dismissal.

-Certificate Programs:
+30 Credit Programs: